mcharters/electioneering/README.md

 # electioneering

-An app to help political candidates canvas.
+An app to help political candidates canvas, built specifically (for the moment) for wards in Waterloo, Ontario, Canada.